glennj/exercism.io/javascript/pig-latin/README.md

 # Pig Latin

+Welcome to Pig Latin on Exercism's JavaScript Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement a program that translates from English to Pig Latin.

 Pig Latin is a made-up children's language that's intended to be